MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 }
 ```

 This method now uses a **preprocessor directive** to determine which code to execute based on the platform.
-On Windows, the method will get the `StorageFolder` representing the installed package location and get the `Samples` folder from it.
-On other platforms, the method will count up to 20 getting the image files from the `Samples` folder using a `Uri` to represent the image file.
+On Windows, the method gets the `StorageFolder` representing the installed package location and returns the `Samples` folder from it.
+On other platforms, the method counts up to 20, getting the image files from the `Samples` folder using a `Uri` to represent the image file.

-Next, we will need to adjust the `LoadImageInfoAsync` method to accommodate the changes we made to the `GetItemsAsync` method.
+Next, adjust the `LoadImageInfoAsync` method to accommodate the changes we made to the `GetItemsAsync` method.
 Replace the `LoadImageInfoAsync` method in the `MainPage.xaml.cs` file with the following code:

 ```csharp
 public async static Task<ImageFileInfo> LoadImageInfoAsync(StorageFile file)